Flip Simmons: Music

 At the age of three, Flip was entered into the Yamaha School of Music to play piano.

-In 2000, he was invited to join Mi Tierra – Australia's Leading Latin Band, as a singer, dancer and flute player.
+In 2000, he was invited to join Mi Tierra – Australia's leading Latin band, as a singer, dancer and flute player.
 His work with Mi Tierra has taken him around the country playing the majority of Australia's most prestigious festivals and concert events, also working as lyricist and concert choreographer.

-He has also worked with dynamic performance group 'The Next Step' at their sold-out shows 'Live at The Metro', their 'Do it on the dance floor' tour and at such festivals such as Splendour in the Grass.
+He has also worked with dynamic performance group The Next Step at their sold-out shows "Live at The Metro", their "Do it on the dance floor" tour and at such festivals such as Splendour in the Grass.

-Flip is one of the founding members of the Sydney musical collaboration Sexy Sunday Jam, a band formed of session musicians and performers from Australia who came to notoriety from a weekly, industry based, event on a Sunday night in Sydney established in 2010.
+Simmons is one of the founding members of the Sydney musical collaboration Sexy Sunday Jam, a band formed of session musicians and performers from Australia who came to notoriety from a weekly, industry-based event on a Sunday night in Sydney, established in 2010.

-On Christmas 2014, he was a guest artist at the Pacific Grand Ballroom at the Waterfront in Cebu, Philippines, for the fashion designer Monique Lhuillier's family M Lhuillier's end of year party.
+On Christmas 2014, he was a guest artist at the Pacific Grand Ballroom at the Waterfront in Cebu, Philippines, for the fashion designer Monique Lhuillier's family M Lhuillier's end-of-year party.